Trivial management of 64 bit virtual machines with qemu.

 - Virtual hard disk creation, backup and deletion.

-- Basic network management: three ports are exposed to the host machine (but you can add as many as you want).
-One of these two ports is SSH.
+- Basic network management: two ports are exposed to the host machine (but you can add as many as you want).
+One of these two ports is SSH (so admin gets simpler).

 - Shared directory between host and guest.

-- You need a 64 bit machine with virtualization technology and at least 4 GB of RAM.
+You need a 64 bit machine with virtualization technology and more than 4 GB of RAM.

 configvmrcbased on your needs.
 Variables are self-explanatory and I have kept mine as an example.

-Create a new virtual hard disk and complete the OS installation which can also be done via SSH.
+Create a new VHD and complete the OS installation:

 Optionally enable the SSH daemon on the guest machine.